The Proof Is In Our Students

-Andrew transferred to Rider from Tulane University in New Orleans following Hurricane Katrina.
-A Lawrenceville native, he was familiar with Rider and heard good things about the political science program.
+In the aftermath of Hurricane Katrina, Andrew transferred to Rider from Tulane University in New Orleans.
+A graduate of nearby Lawrence public schools, he was familiar with Rider and heard good things about the University’s political science program.
 It was also close to home and convenient — important issues for someone who had to make a quick decision.

 Rider's Impact on Andrew’s Career

-Upon enrolling, he spoke with Dr. Arlene Wilner about joining Rider’s Baccalaureate Honors Program.
-“I was interested in the scope of issues covered.
+Andrew inquired about joining Rider's Baccalaureate Honors Program upon enrolling.
+"I was interested in the scope of issues the curriculum covered.
 I liked the fact that it was team taught in a seminar style with lots of classroom discussion.
-There’s value in learning from peers as well as teachers.
+There was tremendous value in learning from peers as well as professors.

-“It was a great experience — probably one of the best learning experiences I’ve ever had.
-Our professors didn’t just encourage us to learn, they encouraged us to think and to respond.
-It was a great opportunity to meet people, learn from other students and learn from top professors who are highly motivated and interested in the subject they are teaching.”
+"It was a great experience — probably one of the best learning experiences I’ve ever had.
+Our professors didn’t just encourage us to learn, they encouraged us to think and to respond, and to get outside of our intellectual comfort zone.
+It was a great opportunity to collaborate, learn from other students, challenge closely held ideas, and learn from top professors who were highly motivated and interested in the subject they were teaching."

-“My professors at Rider gave me a foundation of tools and knowledge to build on.
-My interaction with other students, professors and administrators — including President Rozanski — allowed me to observe firsthand the habits and resilience of purpose necessary to be a transformational leader.
-Today, I’m in a position where I have the opportunity to positively transform education for all children in the United States.”
+"My professors at Rider gave me a foundation of tools and knowledge to build on.
+My interaction with other students, professors and administrators — including President Rozanski — allowed me to begin to develop as a leader and instilled in me the responsibility to serve.
+Today, I’m humbled to be in the fortunate position where I have the opportunity to work on behalf of the American people to create strong, sustainable and inclusive communities."

 1 Presidential Fellowship